-Welcome to Amiibo Dojo’s Bowser amiibo training guide!
-To start off, thank you for taking the time to visit: your support is very much appreciated.
-Huge thanks to Trainer Blue for sharing his knowledge of Bowser and for contributing to the completion of the guide!
+Welcome to the Bowser amiibo training guide!
+Thank you for taking the time to visit – your support is much appreciated.
+Big thanks to Blue for sharing his knowledge of Bowser and for contributing to the completion of the guide!
 Without further ado, let’s get started.

 Table of Contents

-Bowser is one of the most powerful amiibo available and is considered a titan of the metagame.
-He’s one of the heaviest fighters in the game, and his resilience is nearly unmatched.
-Alongside that, his “Tough Guy” ability allows him to muscle through weak attacks (including Mr. Game & Watch’s jab and Ness’ down tilt) without flinching.
-Bowser’s smash attacks are incredibly strong, and can KO opponents at absurdly early percentages.
-He has a good set of tilts as well – his forward tilt and down tilt come out fairly quickly, and deal great damage to boot.
-Bowser’s recovery isn’t bad either: it grants acceptable horizontal and vertical distance.
-But Bowser’s most notable advantage is his side special, Flying Slam.
-Flying Slam is quite possibly the greatest move available to any amiibo, as its speed and power make it nearly unbeatable.
+Bowser is one of the strongest amiibo available, and is considered a titan of the metagame.
+He’s a heavyweight fighter, and his resilience is nearly unmatched; his “Tough Guy” ability allows him to muscle through weak attacks (including Mr. Game & Watch’s jab and Ness’ down tilt) without flinching.
+Bowser’s smash attacks are powerful, and can KO opponents ridiculously early.
+He’s also got a good set of tilts: his forward and down tilts come out fairly quickly and deal great damage to boot.
+Bowser’s most notable advantage, however, is his side special – Flying Slam – it’s by far and away the most versatile move in the game.
+Its power and speed are nearly unrivaled!

-Bowser has many promising strengths, but not very many flaws to balance them out.
-His AI is somewhat jumpy at times, and likes to use its forward aerial out of nowhere.
-His smash attacks are also slow, meaning that Bowser is left vulnerable if he misses.
+Bowser has many promising strengths, but barely any flaws to balance them out.
+His AI can be a bit too jumpy, and may try its forward aerial at inappropriate times.
+His smash attacks have quite a bit of ending lag, and leave Bowser vulnerable if missed.

-Bowser is an absolutely lethal contender – he possesses many overwhelming strengths and only minor setbacks, which makes him fairly easy to train.
-Ultimately, Bowser’s Flying Slam attack is his biggest claim to fame and is what helps cement his role as a top-tier threat.
+Bowser is an absolutely lethal contender.
+He possesses many overwhelming strengths and only minor setbacks, which makes him fairly easy to train.
+Ultimately, Bowser’s Flying Slam attack is his biggest claim to fame, and helps cement his role as a top-tier threat.

 Section 2: Recommended Equipment